The aim of this article is help you to learn how to choose the right size snowboard boots so that you can get the right fit for you.

 Some Tips before Buying

 The best way to really know how well a boot fits is to try it on in person.
 If it’s all possible I really suggest going into a store to try on your boots before you buy.
-Even if you are buying online – which is usually cheaper – you should try on in store first to make sure you get the right fit and then go back online.
+Even if you are buying online – which is sometimes easier and there are more options – you should try on in store first to make sure you get the right fit and then go back online.

 It’s hard to know which boots will fit you best in terms of heel lift and pressure points if you don’t actually try them on.

 If you can’t find the boots you want in a local store, but they have that brand, then try something in that brand as the fit of different models within the same brands is usually very similar.

 What if There Aren’t any Stores in my area or I none of them have the Boot I want?

 If you don’t have any way of trying before you buy then try to follow these guidelines as closely as possible and try to buy your boots well in advance of needing to use them.
 If they don’t fit right then you can send them back and have something else sent out (or a different size if that’s the issue).

 All online snowboarding stores that I know of (certainly all the stores that I ever mention on this site) will have a return policy that will allow this.
 It’s just good business I think – otherwise people would be less willing to shop online – especially for something like boots where fit is important and difficult to tell without trying them on first.